davidmshore/InvestingEssentials/docs/resources/main.md

 ## Other
 - Those who work in K-12 education with a 403(b) plan can find guidance on the best options available at [403bwise.org](https://403bwise.org/).
 - [What Happens to Our Investments if Schwab, Fidelity or Vanguard Collapse?](https://www.youtube.com/watch?v=wz64z1YuL0A) by Rob Berger (YouTube)
+	- Investment funds operate independently to protect investors' assets in case the investment firm experiences financial difficulties.
+	- The Securities Investor Protection Corporation (SIPC) protects customers of its member firms by ensuring that they receive their securities and cash if the firm fails.
+This protection includes up to $500,000 in coverage, with a $250,000 limit for cash.
 - [Famous Investing Quotes](https://www.investopedia.com/financial-edge/0511/the-top-17-investing-quotes-of-all-time.aspx)